-Dementia is the progressive decline of cognitive function due to organic damage to the cerebellum and the brain.
+Dementia is the progressive decline of cognitive function due to organic damage to the cerebellum and the supratentorial region of the brain.
 Areas particularly affected include memory, attention, judgment, language, and problem-solving.
-Neuropsychological findings will include progressive deterioration of both short and long term memories.
+Thus, neuropsychological findings will include the progressive deterioration of both short and long-term memories.

-Even though also a symptom, short term memory loss in cases of Superficial Siderosis can be traced to stress, depression, and cerebellar difficulties.
-A diagnosis of short term memory loss does not mean you have early stage Dementia or will ever progress to Dementia.
-It’s estimated only 25% of Superficial Siderosis patients with cognitive difficulties will progress into Clinical dementia.²
+Short-term memory loss in cases of superficial siderosis can be traced to stress, Overview As the symptoms from superficial siderosis progress...
+More, and cerebellar difficulties.
+A diagnosis of Overview Short-term memory is your ability to store small am...
+More loss or Overview Cognition is the range of high-level brain function...
+More does not mean you have early-stage dementia or will ever progress to dementia.
+Dementia is an infrequent occurrence in infratentorial superficial siderosis.
+It’s estimated only 25% of superficial siderosis patients with both hemosiderin located in the supratentorial region of the brain combined with severe cognitive difficulties will progress into clinical dementia.²